 Have you heard of SharePoint Workflows before but are not quite sure what they are or what they can do for you?
 Simply put, by automating manual workflow tasks, SharePoint Workflows make your life easier, save time, and increase efficiency.

 Read along to learn what SharePoint workflows are and the types of SharePoint workflows you might want to implement in your organization.
-We will also go into a bit more detail about how you can customize workflows for SharePoint to make them perfectly suited to your needs.
+We will also go into more detail about how you can customize SharePoint workflows to make them perfectly suited to your needs.

 In this blog, you will find: